system76/docs/content/linux-gaming.md

 ## Lutris (Install)

+<u>Lutris</u> is a game launcher that is very similar to <u>GameHub</u> though it also has a community that right installer scripts like the WoW installer that we'll talk about later on in this article.

+It is written in Python and you can read more about it [here](https://lutris.net/).

 ### Install Lutris From Command Line

 Open the <u>Terminal</u> application by searching for <u>Terminal</u> after pressing the Super Key <kbd><font-awesome-icon :icon="['fab', 'ubuntu']"></font-awesome-icon></kbd>/<kbd><font-awesome-icon :icon="['fab', 'pop-os']"></font-awesome-icon></kbd>/<kbd>SUPER</kbd>.